-The Milwaukee Reentry Council is a community-facilitated, reentry committee created by the Milwaukee Community Justice Council in late 2016.
+The Milwaukee Reentry Council is a community-member facilitated, reentry committee created by the Milwaukee Community Justice Council in late 2016.
 The Reentry Council is comprised of multi-sector entities and reentry advocates working together to better serve populations reentering the community from periods of incarceration (both jail and prison).

 Conor Williams, Public Policy Institute, Community Advocates

-Reentry Housing - Julie Kerksick (Public Policy Institute, Community Advocates)
+Reentry Housing Task Force - led by Julie Kerksick (Public Policy Institute, Community Advocates)

-Circles of Support - Conor Williams (Public Policy Institute, Community Advocates)
+Circles of Support - led by Conor Williams (Public Policy Institute, Community Advocates)

 "Home to Stay" - Monthly, Reentry Resource Fairs - John Thomas (Department of Workforce Development) - firstname.lastname@example.org